MarufZak/study-logs/linux-command-line/README.md

 5. `-r`, `--recursive`, if one or more arguments are directories, recursively compress its files.
 6. `-v`, `--verbose`, display verbose messages while copmpressing.
 7. `-number`, set amount of compression.
 Less - fastest and less compressed.
 More - slower and more compressed.
 Default is 6.
 Can also be specified as `--fast` (1), and `--best` (9).

+_gunzip_

+Decompress files.
+Replaces the compressed file with its original form.
+Also has option `-c`, which is as `zcat`, outputs the contents replacing or creating the files.
+There is also `zless`.